abhishek795jha/idfy_task/README.md

 - I wanted to try this out for a very long time and now I have a reason for it.
 - In my previous company, I made changes in this architecture in medical domain and from then only I wanted to try this on this type of task.

+### About file in this repository
+- `EDA.ipynb` - Notebook containing exploratory data analysis of dataset.
+- `data_preparation.ipynb` - Notebook used to generate dataset for training.
+- `dataset.csv` - original dataset file provided with dataset.
+- `dataset_details.csv` - updated dataset information.
+- `training_data` - contains images and annotations (in XML format) for training
+- `test_data` - contains images and annotations for testing
+- `visualization` - contains all images of dataset for visualization task.
+- `yolo_v2` - contains neural network used for training.

 ### Steps

 1. ISSUE 1 : jupyter auto complete is not working.  <br />